My Returns Compared To The Market

 Nevertheless, most investors have a bias towards using an investing strategy or another.
 Dividend investors aim to become financially independent by building a quality portfolio of stable stock dividends, whereas P2P/B lending investors want to build a source of passive income by lending their hard-earned cash to others in exchange of interest payments.

 What I’ve noticed is that it’s quite rare to see portfolios mixed up with many types of investments among the FI community.
 For instance, have you seen many dividend investors allocating money in the P2P/B lending market or vice versa?
 What about global trackers?
 Have you seen many picking up dividend stocks?

-That isn’t the case for everyone though, there are a few “locos” left out there like me who put money in every single empty spot they see hehe, so we can guys put some data in front of your nose.
-(Did that sound like Spanglish?) :p
+That isn’t the case for everyone though, there are a few “locos” left out there like me who put money in every single empty spot they see.
+That allows me to do a comparison between asset classes among my own investments.

 Types of investment in my portfolio